Don’t miss a single bonus

 Remember, your cash is your cash and the CMA ruling only helped to confirm that.
 Casinos that make a point of having an efficient and communicative banking service go straight to the top of the list in our eyes.

 This is another obvious one.
-Players want to be able to speak with a customer service representative quickly, and through the medium of their choosing.
-Therefore, a good casino offers email, telephone, and a 24-hour live chat service with real human beings.
+Players want to be able to speak with a casino customer service representative quickly, and through the medium of their choosing.
+Therefore, a good casino offers email, telephone, and 24-hour live chat service with real human beings.
 Players want to know that they are being heard and that a casino is resolving any dispute in an efficient, proactive, and communicative manner.
 A casino that is known to have such a culture will prosper.
 Players, through forums and the like, communicate their experiences at casinos and word travels fast in this day and age.

 The internet is filled with forum posts of online gamblers questioning the integrity and fairness of casinos with varying degrees of accuracy.
 Later, we’ll explore a case study, and determine when an aggrieved player is absolutely in the right, and when they are reaching a bit too far.